 Travelling the world, one adventure at a time.
 An Adventure travel blog that features travel tips and advice, inspirational stories, travel videos and travel photography that will help you inspire and plan your next trip abroad.

 photo credit: Lisa, Flip Flop Globetrotters

 In 2015 we took our 2-year old son on a 10-month trip around South East Asia.
 We’re now back in The Netherlands, but continue to travel.
-FlipFlopGlobetrotters.com is our blog, full of travel tips, reviews and our personal stories.
+FlipFlopGlobetrotters.com is our blog, full of travel tips, reviews, and our personal stories.

 Sonal, Drifter Planet

 “Never underestimate the power of cloud backups.
-Back in 2016, I traveled to ten countries were I clicked a lot of photos and made a lot of videos.
+Back in 2016, I traveled to ten countries where I clicked a lot of photos and made a lot of videos.
 I regularly backed up my data on my external hard drive.
 However, just when I thought of editing a few videos, I accidentally dropped my 1TB hard drive.
 Thankfully, my husband had backed up most of the data just a day before but I did end up losing my Philippines pictures and videos.
-Lesson learned: ALWAYS back up everything on cloud.”
+Lesson learned: ALWAYS back up everything on the cloud.”

 Hi, I’m Sonal – a travel blogger from India.
 I have the heart of a hippie and the soul of a gypsy!
-I met Sandro (from Germany) in a music festival in Thailand and we eventually got married.
+I met Sandro (from Germany) at a music festival in Thailand and we eventually got married.
 Drifter Planet is a travel blog about our crazy life as we travel around the world with our beloved GoPro and tent.

 Jamie, Crashed Culture